May 19, 2012 Topics: Instantious hot water heaters; Roof membr...

 -- should not draw from the clothes dryers.
 For years we tried to filter this air so we could recuperate the heat, but it always ends up blocking up the system with lint.
 Duct clothes dryers directly outdoors.

--- should draw from kitchens but should not draw from ranged hoods as grease filters are just not good enough to keep the ducts clean.
+-- should draw from kitchens but should not draw from range hoods as grease filters are just not good enough to keep the ducts clean.
 A non-venting filter hood over the range and an HRV stale-air grill on an opposing wall will keep the kitchen air fresh and the exchanger relatively grease-free.
 Many people install an ordinary range hood exhaust that shoots outside since it is rarely used anyway.

 The best ventilation installation will have a fresh air input and/or an exhaust output in every room of the house -- leaving no rooms to sit with stale air.